58 Dog Breeds That Start With P

 57. Polish Lowland Sheepdog

-The Polish Lowland Sheepdog is a breed of dog around the size of a medium-sized dog, but its long hair, which covers its eyes, gives it the appearance of being quite shaggy.
+The Polish Lowland Sheepdog is a breed of dog around the size of a medium-sized dog, but its long hair, which covers its eyes, makes it look quite shaggy.

 In addition, It prefers a chilly environment, yet it is patient with young children and has a good memory.
 They maintain tight relationships with family members but steer clear of other people.